Trump says he would be disappointed if North Korea resumed testing

 U.S. Secretary of State Mike Pompeo said on Monday he was hopeful he would send a delegation to North Korea for more talks in the next couple of weeks, but that he had received “no commitment yet.”

-A senior State Department official who briefed reporters in Washington on Thursday said the United States was keen to resume talks as soon as possible, but North Korea’s negotiators needed to be given more latitude than they were given ahead of the summit.
+The senior State Department official who gave a briefing on Thursday said the United States was keen to resume talks as soon as possible, but North Korea’s negotiators needed to be given more latitude than they were given ahead of the summit.

 “There will necessarily need to be a period of reflection here.
 Both sides are going to have to digest the outcome to the summit,” said the official, who spoke on condition of anonymity.